Scaloutions/TransactionServer/README.md

 2. `mysql -u root -p` enter password
 3. Now you can execute queries

+*DB Initialization*
+To run initial sql script that will set up the tables you can execute inside mysql container:
+`mysql -u user -p < dbSetup.sql`

 # Running tests

 To run tests for all packages run `go test ./...`